 - Go through all the business cards you received and make notes about the contacts while the information is fresh in your mind.
 Remember to keep track of all contacts in an Excel sheet, calendar, phone or any other organization system.
 Make notes of when you need to follow-up.

 - Follow-up with thank-you emails or hand-written letters.
-Make it personalized to each contact.
+Make it personalized to each contact and to the specific occasion that you met the person (the thank you e-mails link is for an information interview, so tailor your email to an event).
 If possible, try to mention something memorable about your conversation.

 - Schedule informational interviews with contacts that you wanted to talk to longer.